 The Wharf's dockage puts visitors and yachtsmen in the company of several of the fine racing and cruising yachts for which Newport has become justly famous.
 At one end lies Newport's Harbor; at the other end, the city.
 A short walk yields discovery of an abundance of carefully restored colonial homes or the elegant grandeur of the Bellevue Avenue mansions.
 Here there is much to share, to savor, to celebrate.

 Contact: Kelly McNally

-Cancellation Policy: 14 days for a full refund of your one night deposit.
+Cancellation Policy: 14 days before arrival for a refund of your total minus 5% credit card processing fees.

 Info At A Glance:

 BW guestrooms consist of four waterfront rooms, each with two double beds and deck overlooking the harbor.
 Our fifth room has one queen bed, a view of the famous Newport Yachting Center that extends into the South West corner of the Harbor with a deck facing inland.
-Sharing the same deck is our harbor side Studio1.
-This unit has one bedroom with a queen size bed, seating area with a connecting bedroom with one double bed.
+This deck does allow access to the Marina yacht showers and shopkeeper restroom (not public use).

 All guest rooms have mini-coffee makers, hair dryers, private bathrooms, cable/internet, refrigerator and air conditioning/heat.
 All rooms are non smoking, please call for accessibility information.

 Once the home port for some of the world’s most famous yachts including Endeavour, Shamrock V, Ticonderoga, and Dennis Connor’s Stars and Stripes, Bannister’s Wharf is the most coveted deep water dock space located in the center of Newport Harbor.
 Bannister’s Wharf is a 30-slip, deep-water marina with floating docks as well as a 280 foot fixed pier.
 The marina welcomes sail and power vessels, both large and small.